invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 - Go full open source: Long-term vision includes transitioning GridShell to a fully open-source platform, inviting the community to actively contribute to its development.

+- Transition to Real-Value Rewards: GridShell aims to empower its volunteers to transition Shell Tokens into real rewards.
+This strategic shift encourages volunteers to actively participate in establishing real value for Shell Tokens, fostering a mutually beneficial ecosystem.

 # Conclusion

 In conclusion, GridShell represents more than just a project; it embodies a vision of a smarter, more sustainable future.